ThisIsManta/vscode-cosmic-cursor/README.md

 - `ctrl+shift+left` and `ctrl+shift+right` - similar to `ctrl+left`/`ctrl+right`, but this expands the selection instead of moving the cursor.

-- `deleteLeft` - delete the character on the left of the cursor.
+- `backspace` - delete the character on the left of the cursor.
 If the cursor is in front of the first non-white-space character of the line, this will also delete the white-space characters till the beginning of the line.

-- `deleteRight` - delete the character on the right of the cursor.
+- `delete` - delete the character on the right of the cursor.
 If the cursor is at the end of the line, this will also delete the white-space characters at the beginning of the next line; leaving only zero or one white-space as a bumper.

+- `ctrl+d` - duplicate